Artichoke

 Look For

-- Vibrant green color (or purple if variety-specific) with no browning or dark spots
+- Vibrant green (or purple if variety) color with no yellowing or discoloration

 Avoid